Connor Joe Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up 27 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Nationals pitchers combine to rank 12th in baseball in home runs allowed (27 total, 1.1 per game).

-- Kuhl gets the start for the Nationals, his fifth of the season.
-He is 0-1 with a 7.36 ERA and 14 strikeouts in 18 1/3 innings pitched.
+- Corbin gets the start for the Nationals, his sixth of the season.
+He is 1-3 with a 5.88 ERA and 19 strikeouts in 26 2/3 innings pitched.

-- In his last outing on Saturday against the Minnesota Twins, the righty threw 3 2/3 innings, allowing one earned run while surrendering three hits.
+- In his most recent outing on Sunday against the Minnesota Twins, the left-hander threw six innings, giving up three earned runs while surrendering seven hits.

-- In four games this season, the 30-year-old has put up an ERA of 7.36, with 6.9 strikeouts per nine innings.
-Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.